ibilalkayy/ibilalkayy/README.md

 ### Hi there, I'm Bilal - aka [ibilalkayy](https://www.linkedin.com/in/ibilalkayy/) 👋

-## I'm a Coding Vlogger, Blogger, Developer, and Affiliate Marketer!!
+## I'm a Self Taught Software Developer & Content Creator

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 YouTube & Quora
 - 🌱 I’m currently learning ...
-Golang & JavaScript
+Golang & TypeScript
 - 👯 I’m looking to collaborate on ...
-Golang & JavaScript
+Golang & TypeScript
 - 🤔 I’m looking for help with ...
-Golang & JavaScript
+Golang & TypeScript
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I don't know